 What You Do:

-- Next add 3–4 drops of food coloring to the peroxide and pour the peroxide through the funnel into the bottle.
+- Have her add 4 drops of food coloring into the peroxide.
+Put this mixture into the bottle.

 Mike is a 20-year veteran science teacher, and runs an online business (www.scienceinabag.com).
 Over the years Mike has studied trends in science, education, and finance, conducting research, developing programs, and writing articles on these topics.